Custom Settings

 settings.url

-The easiest way is to use the <SettingsCards />
+The easiest way to get started is using the <SettingsCards />

 component, which automatically handles displaying all enabled settings.
 This includes avatar, email, username, password, linked social providers, session management, delete account, and custom additional fields you've provided.